-"Development proposals involving woodland removal will only be supported where they will achieve significant and clearly defined additional public benefits in accordance with relevant

-Scottish Government policy on woodland removal.
-Where woodland is removed, compensatory planting will most likely be expected to be delivered'.
+"Development proposals involving woodland removal will only be supported where they will achieve significant and clearly defined additional public benefits in accordance with relevant Scottish Government policy on woodland removal.
+Where woodland is removed, compensatory planting will most likely be expected to be delivered".

 - 4.12.4 Forestry effects resulting from the Proposed Development would be on trees intended for clear-felling and newly regenerating, previously clear-felled areas, which are of low sensitivity.
 The disruption to forestry management is limited to the Proposed Development and no extended management felling would be required.
-Compensation of equivalent hectarage would provide an opportunity to mitigate the loss.
-Details are included in the EA Report Chapter 8. - 4.12.5 The Site is within an area of commercial forestry land, covered by the Cambushinnie Forest Plan, principally of restocked and regenerating young trees, following clearance felling.
-The effect of removal of trees can be compensated for on a like-for-like basis through on-site and off-site planting. - 4.12.6 A Landscape and Habitat Management Plan (Appendix F of the EA Report) has been prepared to meet forestry, biodiversity and landscaping objectives.
+Compensation of equivalent hectarage would provide an opportunity to mitigate the loss. - 4.12.5 A forestry assessment is included in the EA that supports the planning application for the proposed Cambushinnie 400kV substation.
+This includes the forestry removal that would be required for the Proposed Development. - 4.12.6 The Site is within an area of commercial forestry land, covered by the Cambushinnie Forest Plan, principally of restocked and regenerating young trees, following clearance felling.
+The effect of removal of young trees can be compensated for on a like-for-like basis through onsite and off-site planting. - 4.12.7 A compartment of semi mature / mature Sitka spruce at the southern boundary of the Site has been subject to progressive windthrow.
+New access, adjacent to this forest compartment would require felling of standing and windthrow trees to ensure safety of the OHL route. - 4.12.8 A Landscape and Habitat Management Plan (Appendix F of the EA Report) has been prepared to meet forestry, biodiversity and landscaping objectives across the substation and OHL tie-in projects.
 This includes planting of conifer and native broadleaf trees.
-The woodland areas would provide long-term screening of the Site once established.
+The woodland areas would provide long-term screening of the Site in the longer term.
 Proposals include an areas of wet woodland peatland restoration and the principal woodland planting.

 Trees could also be removed from areas with peat depth greater than 500 mm.
-This presents an opportunity for peatland restoration. - 4.12.7 The Applicant commits to compensatory tree planting equivalent to the loss of forestry on site.
-The compensatory planting commitment would be achieved through both onsite and offsite tree planting. - 4.12.8 The Proposed Development is therefore considered to be in accordance with Policy 6.
+This presents an opportunity for peatland restoration.

+- 4.12.9 The Applicant commits to compensatory tree planting equivalent to the loss of forestry on site.
+The compensatory planting commitment would be achieved through both onsite and offsite tree planting. - 4.12.10 The Proposed Development is therefore considered to be in accordance with Policy 6.